-- Discuss the changing data landscape post pandemic, and provision of fit-for-purpose data for regulatory and HTA decision making with a focus on use of RWD/RWE. - Identify through case studies how RWD/RWE has or could be used to enable regulatory and reimbursement decisions through the lifecycle of a medicine. - Make recommendations on stakeholder and collaborative activities to enable both alignment and utilisation of RWD/RWE by HTA, regulators and payers for decision making during a medicine's life cycle.
+- Discuss the changing data landscape and provision of fitfor-purpose data for regulatory and HTA decision making, with a focus on use of RWD/RWE. - Identify through case studies how RWD/RWE has or could be used to enable regulatory and reimbursement decisions through the life cycle of a medicine. - Recommend stakeholder and collaborative activities to enable both alignment and utilisation of RWD/RWE by HTA agencies, regulators and payers for decision making during a medicine's life cycle.